Vamsi1823/MvcMovie/MvcMovie/README.txt

 Add validation to an ASP.NET Core MVC app

 In this section, validation logic is integrated into the Movie model to enforce rules whenever a user creates or edits a movie.
-The DataAnnotations namespace offers a set of built-in validation attributes like Required, StringLength, RegularExpression, Range, and DataType, which are applied to the Movie class properties to define validation rules.
+I have added DataAnnotation namespace.
+Where DataAnnotations namespace offers built-in validation attributes like Required, StringLength, RegularExpression, Range, and DataType.
-The Range attribute restricts values to within a specified range, and StringLength sets maximum and optional minimum lengths for string properties.
+Added Range attribute which restricts values to within a specified range, and StringLength sets maximum and optional minimum lengths for string properties.
 Additionally, DataType attributes, such as DataType.Date and DataType.Currency, provide formatting hints to the view engine.
 When invalid data is submitted, both client-side and server-side validation errors are displayed, adhering to the DRY principle by defining validation rules once in the model class.
 The validation UI is automatically generated based on these rules, requiring no modifications to the controller or view templates.